Creating the Perfect Author Website: A Step-by-Step Guide

 2. The Right Web Hosting Service

-There are many web hosting services out there, but Siteground and WPEngine are both good options that we highly recommend.
+There are many web hosting services out there, but we recommend using Siteground or WPEngine.

-- Different features: There are plans that have features like having different email accounts and some have tools to help build the website.
-See which features you value the most
+- Different features: For example, features like the ability to link different email accounts and or some options have tools to help build an author website.
+See which features you value the most.

-- Support and maintenance: Customer support is very important as you may encounter issues on your author website that you’d need assistance with.
+- Support and maintenance: Customer support is essential as you may encounter issues on your author website that you’d need assistance with.
 Be sure to see how their support services work.

 3. Designing Your Author Website

 It’s time to start designing your author website.
-You could go the DIY route and use a website builder tool or hire a professional web designer to do it all for you.
+You could go the DIY route and use a website builder tool.
+Or you could hire a professional web designer to do it all for you.

-If you’re going solo then Wix or Squarespace are popular website builder tools you could try.
+If you’re going solo: Wix or Squarespace are popular website builder tools you could try.
 And you don’t need to have any coding experience to use them!

 Another DIY option we recommend is a self-hosted WordPress Site.
 It takes a little more work to set up but, unlike Wix or Squarespace, you’ll actually own your author website!

-Or maybe you want to hand over all the complicated techy work to an experienced web designer.
-You can look for a freelancer or agency, or you can use Upwork or 99designs to browse and find a web designer.
+If you need help: You can hand over all the complicated techy work to an experienced web designer.
+You can look for a freelancer or agency to build your author website.
+Or you can use Upwork or 99designs to browse and find a web designer.

 4. Add Content

 Just as you need writing inspiration for your books, you’ll need some website inspiration before you start.
-We’ll show you the content other authors have added on their author websites so you can see how it’s done.
+We’ll give you examples of content other authors have added to their author websites to get your creative juices flowing.

 Consider how you can apply these techniques to your own author website: